-I am working on a handful of blog posts that are hopefully going to help all of my future clients (and maybe even my seasoned vets) prepare for their photoshoot with me!
+I am working on a handful of blog posts that are hopefully going to help all of my future family portraits clients (and maybe even my seasoned vets) prepare for their photoshoot with me!

-Frequently one of the first things I hear from a new photography client is, “I’ve never done this before!
+Frequently one of the first things I hear from a new family portrait client is, “I’ve never done this before!
 I’m so nervous!”

 I’ll start by sharing the first thing I say at all of my photography sessions: We’re going to do a mixture of things today, one of them is what we call “mantle pictures.”
 For these you’ll look at me and give me your best happy smile.
 For the rest, we will just be natural and having fun.
 If I tell you to put your hand somewhere and it feels awkward or just not “you,” then just don’t do it!
 (Look at me sharing all my trade secrets here.)

-To get a great variety of images for your photography session, we work our way through those two styles.
+To get a great variety of images for your family portraits photography session, we work our way through those two styles.
 Here are my best tips & tricks when it comes to posing.

 - Dress your best – and I don’t mean just by appearances.
 Choose a comfortable outfit that feels like YOU